Portable Hot Tub & Above Ground Spas Guide

 So what makes a portable spa different from a hot tub you find at a hotel or health club?

 There are pros and cons to getting a portable spa instead of building your hot tub into the ground.
-For example, an in-ground hot tub allows for custom designs and sizes, is beautifully built into your landscaping, and goes great next to a built-in swimming pool.
+For example, an in-ground hot tub allows for custom designs and sizes, can be beautifully built into your landscaping, and goes great next to a built-in swimming pool.

 Marv T. has owned both types of spas.
 Here’s his opinion on portable above ground hot tubs: